chuigda-wasteland/compilers-ckx/README.md

 Unlike in C, an `array` in ckx means a `range`.
 That is to say, for any array, it is possible to calculate its size according to its start point and finish point.

-There are four "create array" grammers:
+There are four "create array" syntax:

     type[] array = type[]()(start-point, finish-point);           (1)
     type[] array = type[](array-size)(start-point);               (2)